 This article will outline the process for creating a File and Folder backup set from the management portal.
 It will touch, briefly, on some advanced features of this backup set type such as advanced archiving and wildcard inclusions.

-Go to the Backup tab and click on the Add Backup Set button to open the Create Backup Set window.
+Go to the Backup tab and click on the button next to Files and Folders in the Backup Type section.

-Note: Depending how you have the software and account configured, you may only see one or two of the storage type options.
+Note: Depending how you have the Backup Agent and computer account configured, you may only see one or two of the storage type options.
 For more information on which types should be available, reference this article.

-The next page, called Settings, allows you to set options which change how the File and Folder backup set behaves.
-Most of the settings include a short description of what they do.
-The most useful part of this section are the archiving rules.
+The next page, called Retention, allows you to set the retention behavior for the backup set.
+Adjust the default rule or check the box for Enable Advanced Archiving to create more elaborate retention schemes.
 For greater detail on how archiving rules (also called revision rules) work, see this article; for more information about advanced archiving rules, please see this one.

 Note: If the files and folders you selected to be backed up are deleted, moved, or renamed quite often, it is strongly recommended you create a Stray File Retention policy.